Membership has its benefits! If you belong to a member company, create your account below.

 Railroads employ advanced technology to monitor the health of rolling stock such as locomotives and rail cars.
 Seven kinds of wayside detectors positioned along track monitor the wheel mechanisms (such as axles, suspensions and bearings) of passing trains and alert rail car owners to potential defects.
 This early alert system allows rail car owners to schedule maintenance in a safe, timely and cost effective manner.
-Thanks to advanced inspection techniques and this network of wayside detectors, the broken wheel and rail accident rate has dropped 20 percent over the last 10 years.
+Thanks to advanced inspection techniques and this network of wayside detectors, the broken wheel and rail accident rate has dropped 20% over the last 10 years.

 Every day, more than 500 privately-owned railroads operate across an interconnected 140,000 mile freight rail network to deliver 4.8 million tons of goods.
 Such efficiency and fluidity is due in large part to the railroad industry’s information technology hub, Railinc.
 From tracking products in real time to communicating the condition of railroad equipment, Railinc transmits more than 9 million daily messages to customers.
 Railinc’s latest initiative, the Asset Health Strategic Initiative (AHSI), will reduce mechanical service interruptions, improve the quality of railcar inspections, and increase rail yard and repair shop efficiency.
 By consolidating equipment information, such as ownership information, repair and inspection history and component recalls, AHSI will result in significant safety improvements for America’s freight railroads.